|Table of Contents

-Elastic limit is defined as the maximum stress that a material can withstand before the permanent deformation.
-It is the highest limit of the material before the plastic deformation of the material can occur.
+Elastic limit is the maximum stress a material can withstand before the permanent deformation.
+It is the material’s highest limit before the material’s plastic deformation can occur.
 Once the stress or force is removed from the material, the material comes back to its original shape.
 Elastomers like rubber have the highest elastic limit.
 The behavior can be explained by Hooke’s law.

 Elastic Limit Testing

 The elastic limit can be determined by measuring the greatest stress that can be applied to a given sample without causing any permanent deformation.
-For metals or any other rigid materials have the stress-strain curve as a straight line as the elastic limit is approximately equal to the proportional limit.
+For metals or any other rigid materials, the stress-strain curve is a straight line as the elastic limit is approximately equal to the proportional limit.
 Materials like rubber and plastic are called an apparent elastic limit as their stress-strain curve is not significantly straight.

 The proportional limit is defined as the highest stress at which stress and strain are directly proportional so that the stress-strain graph is a straight line such that the gradient is equal to the elastic modulus of the material.
 For many metals, the proportional limit is equal to the elastic limit.